Fire and Life Safety Competency Recognition Program

 The purpose of the Fire and Life Safety Competency Recognition Advisory Committee (FLSCRAC) is to provide input to the Office of State Fire Marshal in the recognition process, review denied applications that are appealed, and determine whether alternative training meets the intent of the recognition requirements for effectively operating the Fire and Life Safety Competency Recognition program.
 The members receive no compensation for their work.
 Motivation for participating in the committee stems from the desire to shape the Fire and Life Safety Competency Recognition program in a fashion most beneficial to Oregon’s fire service and the communities they serve.
 The committee operates in an advisory capacity only.
 Suggestions or actions of this committee are intended to keep the State Fire Marshal informed as to the possible effects the recognition program will have on Oregon’s fire service.

 The committee is comprised of exempt fire jurisdictions, non-exempt jurisdictions, construction trades, Oregon Fire Marshals Association, Department of Public Safety Standards and Training, Oregon Fire Chiefs Association representative to the Governor’s Fire Service Policy Council, and the Office of State Fire Marshal.
 The committee meets at the OSFM quarterly, and these meetings are open to the public.
-The committee is comprised of the following individuals.

 Competency Recognition Advisory Committee bylaws